Admission of Wills for Probate in Houston

 - 10 copies of Letters Testamentary

-Including the following court fees and out-of-pocket costs (all rates current for Harris County as of October 2021):
+Court costs to probate a will include the following fees and out-of-pocket costs (all rates current for Harris County as of October 2021):

 - Court filing fees: $308

 - Letters Testamentary ($2 each x 10): $20